 NOTABLE FLORA AND FAUNA: Subalpine Firs and Bristlecone Pines (a.k.a.
 Foxtail Pines locally) as well as Black Bears, Mountain Lions, Mule Deer, Elk, Marmots, Pikas, Black Rosy Finches, Magnificent Hummingbirds, Blue (Dusky) Grouse, Swifts, many species of Owls, most of the raptors, including the Bald Eagle, Golden Eagle, California Condor and the Peregrine Falcon to name but a few.

 ROCK QUALITY: There are some really great quality rock sections to this crag and some loose parts, as well.
 Be advised of the possibility of rock fall from high up.
-Blocks have weathered away from the main material (temperatures can and do regularly range between 90 degrees F. and -60 degrees F.) and precariously await their transition from potential to kinetic energy.
+Blocks have weathered away from the main material (temperatures can range between 90 degrees F. and -60 degrees F.) and precariously await their transition from potential to kinetic energy.

 Interestingly, there is a debate regarding the exact origin of the material we climb.
 Some believe the crags were formed by volcanic ash dropping out of the sky over a long period of time; a caldera many miles away being the source of the activity.
 Others suggest the volcanism to be local and that this is a lava flow or perhaps an old plug.
 This idea is currently winning the discussion.

 Cutting a cross-section and using a microscope to examine the pattern and composition of crystals has yet to be done.
 Examining the best visual display of geology on site can be done in the Lower Jungle on the north-facing route called "Kunckle Draggers Needed."
 There's at least 6 to 7 layers exposed and there is a paper, if not a thesis or dissertation here.

 ROUTES: Due to the nature of the rock, bolt placements may not always coincide with your views.
 Judicious placements have been set, with safety being the primary concern.
 What may appear to be a perfect, sheer face, may actually bear a hollow, brittle base.
 Among the many things that are considered while setting, the "hammer-hollow" test has been determined as the most measurable way to rule out poor rock quality.
 While climbing please understand that routes may not follow a direct path and anchors may be placed prior to the top of a crag, all of which keeps everybody safer.
 Route setters should use camouflaged hangers, chains or shuts, and 3/8th" X 3" bolts seem to work best though occasionally we use the 3.5" long for the lesser quality rock.

 "I have always known about man.
 From the evidence, I believe his wisdom must walk hand and hand with his idiocy."
 Dr. Zaius-Dr. Zaius offers great crack climbing up a tough and tricky face.
 Well protected, this is an awesome, exciting route with plenty of options for gear.
 Worth its weight in gold, this line would have a line anywhere else.
 Unreal!!Begin in a steep, hand size crack and work up passing a small roof.
 Continue on the face, following a crack to a ledge th...[more]Browse More Classics in UT